 If you fancy exploring the gorgeous Somerset countryside, you'll find plenty of ways to spend the days.
-There are walks right on your doorstep, along footpaths and around the lanes; possibly one of the nicest things to do is to stroll across the fields to the White Post Cafe for coffee in the garden, or up the hill to The Martlet in the village.
+There are walks right on your doorstep, along footpaths and around the lanes; possibly one of the nicest things to do is to stroll across the fields to The Globe at Appley Cross, the White Post Cafe for coffee in the garden, or up the hill to The Martlet in the village.
 Wellington and Tiverton aren't far if you need bits and pieces or just fancy a browse; you can grab some more serious retail therapy in Taunton, within half an hour's drive.
 For a good day out head over to Exmoor and roam the wild and rugged heaths and deep wooded valleys; go to Watersmeet and Tarr Steps, stop for a drink by the river in Dulverton or find a cosy corner in a tea room for afternoon tea.
 Have a Quantock adventure - these beautiful hills are great for walking and are dotted with pretty villages with thatched cottages and rustic country inns.
 Climb up to the top of Holford Combe and come back down to The Plough for a pint, mooch around Nether Stowey and visit Coleridge Cottage, conquer the summit of Wills Neck, the highest point on the Quantocks, and admire the far reaching views, or explore the wild beaches at East Quantoxhead and St Audries Bay.